 Women with extreme symptoms may find they are helped by a combination cream of bioidentical natural progesterone and natural oestrogens if progesterone alone is not fully controlling their symptoms.

 To support good hormone balance there are some natural aids that you incorporate into your self care hormone regime:

 Flaxseed oil can help with night sweats, anxiety and moods and has a very high content of omega-3 fatty acids.

-Zinc is a precursor for progesterone, so helps with hormone balance and protects the immune system. the hormone balancer for excess estrogen, and it helps keep maintain a strong immune system.
+Zinc is a precursor for progesterone, so helps with hormone balance and protects the immune system, the hormone balancer for excess oestrogen, and it helps to maintain a strong immune system.

 Natural phytoestrogens can help balance fluctuating hormone levels so add rich sources like yams, fennel, apples, nuts and flaxseeds to help balance fluctuating hormone levels.

 Stress definitely makes hot flushes worse, so find ways to reduce it in your life and take up a calming antidote such as yoga, meditation or tai chi.

 Supplementing with the ‘stress vitamins’ C an B complex will also make a difference.

 Exercise could make a substantial difference, though the extra sweat may not originally be an attractive proposition!